An Introduction to Problem-Solving using Search Algorithms for Beginners

 Let’s take a look at informed search algorithms.

 The informed search algorithm is also called heuristic search or directed search.
-In contrast to uninformed search algorithms, informed search algorithms require details such as distance to reach the goal, steps to reach the goal, cost of the paths which makes this algorithm more efficient.
+In contrast to uninformed search algorithms, informed search algorithms require details such as distance to reach the goal, steps to reach the goal, and cost of the paths, which makes this algorithm more efficient.

 Here, the goal state can be achieved by using the heuristic function.

-The heuristic function is used to achieve the goal state with the lowest cost possible.
+The heuristic function achieves the goal state with the lowest cost possible.
 This function estimates how close a state is to the goal.

 Let’s discuss some of the informed search strategies.